 The company has adopted a lifetime expected loss allowance in estimating expected credit losses to trade receivables through the use of a provisions matrix using fixed rates of credit loss provisioning.
 These provisions are considered representative across all customers of the company based on recent sales experience, historical collection rates and forward-looking information that is available.
+As disclosed in note 9, due to the Coronavirus (COVID-19) pandemic, the calculation of expected credit losses has been revised as at 31 December 2020 and rates have increased in each category up to 6 months overdue.

-The company has a credit risk exposure with a major Australian retailer, which as at 31 December 2019 owed the company \$10,680,000 (76% of trade receivables) (2018: \$9,510,000 (74% of trade receivables)).
-This balance was within its terms of trade and no impairment was made as at 31 December 2019.
+The company has a credit risk exposure with a major Australian retailer, which as at 31 December 2020 owed the company \$10,680,000 (76% of trade receivables) (2019: \$9,510,000 (74% of trade receivables)).
+Despite the impact that the Coronavirus (COVID-19) pandemic has had on this major Australian retailer, this balance was within its terms of trade and no impairment was made as at 31 December 2020.
 There are no guarantees against this receivable but management closely monitors the receivable balance on a monthly basis and is in regular contact with this customer to mitigate risk.